rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 In this part, we'll ensure users can only register if they first type in an "invite code".
 <!-- TODO: One access code = one registered account, admin accts can create codes.
 For now it's just a simple reusable password. -->
-This will be important because I want to host the website on a public domain while it's still in beta.
+This will be important because I want to host the website on a public domain while it's still being tested, and not "production ready".

 <br/><br/><br/><br/>